knightsUCF/COVIDGenomeAnalysis/README.md

 # MOTIF X

-"Motif X" is a sequence of codons which exhibits mathematical properties, which seem to be used by biological mechanism to synchronize protein sequencing in DNA / RNA.
+"Motif X" is a special sequence of codons which exhibits mathematical properties, which seem to be used by biological mechanism to synchronize protein sequencing in DNA / RNA.
 Work on Motif X has only been started and there is not a lot of research done yet in this field.

 I contacted the resaercher of this study on Motif X and he said that to his knowledge there is no active research being done on Motif X in the United States.
 In applying for a PhD in computer science I would like to explore the mathematical properties of "Motif X", and their function in sychronizing protein sequences.